KalaKit/KalaWindow/README.md

 # Shader initialize functions

-This shows an example of what you need to do to initialize a black triangle.
+This shows an example of what you need to do to initialize a red triangle.

 First create a triangle.vert shader.